ropensci-archive/roweb2/content/blog/2020-MM-DD-treedata.table/index.md

 a comparative methods analysis for every tree in your sample.
 Our second [vignette](https://ropensci.github.io/treedata.table/articles/B_multiphylo_treedata.table.html) walks researchers through the process of syncing many trees to one dataset, manipulating the data, and performing a continuous trait evolution modeling exercise in [geiger](https://cran.r-project.org/web/packages/geiger/index.html).

-Our other two vignettes cover other important data functions researchers may wish to do with phylogenetic data.
+Our other two vignettes cover important data functions researchers may wish to do with phylogenetic data.
 For example, syncing names across datasets and phylogenetic trees based on [partial matching](https://ropensci.github.io/treedata.table/articles/C_PartialMatching.html), and [assorted data tidying functions](https://ropensci.github.io/treedata.table/articles/D_AdditionalFunctions_treedata.table.html).

 ### Where did `treedata.table` come from?